Technology

 Compilers are complex software systems that translate languages to instructions hardware is able to execute.
 Modern compiler infrastructure such as LLVM has grown to become highly modular and reusable in being able to support a large number of programming languages/models and target hardware using the same intermediate representation (IR) infrastructure.
 The advent of specialized ML/AI chips, however, brings in new challenges in the process of compiler and IR design and lowering such IR to hardware to realize high performance.

 PolyMage Labs offers PolyBlocks, which are “blocks” that can be used to build compilers and code generators for high-performance computing.
-PolyBlocks is highly reusable for optimization, analysis, and mapping to parallel hardware including custom accelerators.
+PolyBlocks can viewed as a compiler engine that is highly reusable for optimization and mapping to parallel hardware, including custom accelerators.

-Our compiler building blocks comprise many reusable and extensible transformation passes along with some new operations and surrounding infrastructure.
-These operations are lowered or “code generated” using a number of techniques, including polyhedral AST generation driven by the Integer Set Library and MLIR Affine and Standard dialect infrastructure for analysis and transformation.
+The PolyBlocks compiler engine includes many reusable and extensible transformation passes along with some new operations and their associated infrastructure.
+These operations are lowered or “code generated” using a number of techniques, including polyhedral AST generation driven by the Integer Set Library and MLIR affine and memref dialect infrastructure for analysis and transformation.
 They are highly reusable across various domains served by dense matrix/tensor computations such as deep learning, image processing pipelines, stencil computations, and similar ones used in science and engineering.

 A Glimpse of PolyBlocks Compiler Performance